Jianfaghna/Manual-Testing-Growia-Shop-/README.md

-# Manual Testing (Test Cases with Scenarios, Mindmaps, Reports & Test Metrics)
+# Manual Testing (Test Cases with Scenarios, Reports & Test Metrics)

 This repository contains test cases, scenarios, reports, and test metrics for manual testing projects.
 It serves as a comprehensive resource for manual testers to effectively plan, execute, and track their testing efforts.